Carl Barks: Later life

 From 1993 to 1998, Barks' career was managed by the "Carl Barks Studio" (Bill Grandey and Kathy Morby—they had sold Barks original art since 1979).
 This involved numerous art projects and activities, including a tour of 11 European countries in 1994, Iceland being the first foreign country he ever visited.
 Barks appeared at the first of many Disneyana conventions in 1993.
 Silk screen prints of paintings along with high-end art objects (such as original water colors, bronze figurines and ceramic tiles) were produced based on designs by Barks.

 During the summer of 1994 and until his death, Barks and his studio personally assigned Peter Reichelt, a museum exhibition producer from Mannheim, Germany, as his agent for Europe.
 Publisher "Edition 313" put out numerous lithographs.
 In 1997, tensions between Barks and the Studio eventually resulted in a lawsuit that was settled with an agreement that included the disbanding of the Studio.
 Barks never traveled to make another Disney appearance.
 He was represented by Ed Bergen, as he completed a final project.
-Gerry Tank and Jim Mitchell were to assist Barks in his final years.
+Gerry Tank and Jim Mitchell assisted Barks in his final years.

 During his Carl Barks Studio years, Barks created two more stories: the script for the final Uncle Scrooge story "Horsing Around with History", which was first published in Denmark in 1994 with Bill Van Horn art.
 The outlines for Barks' final Donald Duck story "Somewhere in Nowhere", were first published in 1997, in Italy, with art by Pat Block.

 Austrian artist Gottfried Helnwein curated and organized the first solo museum-exhibition of Barks.
 Between 1994 and 1998 the retrospective was shown in ten European museums and seen by more than 400,000 visitors.

 At the same time in spring 1994, Reichelt and Ina Brockmann designed a special museum exhibition tour about Barks' life and work.
 Also represented for the first time at this exhibition were Disney artists Al Taliaferro and Floyd Gottfredson.
 Since 1995, more than 500,000 visitors have attended the shows in Europe.

 Reichelt also translated Michael Barrier's biography of Barks into German and published it in 1994.